radius-project/docs/docs/content/guides/author-apps/portable-resources/howto-author-portable-resources/index.md

 ## Step 3: Accessing your portable resource

 Resources all have different schemas with differing requirements when it comes to defining properties or relations between other resources.
-When it comes to `connections` users can check out the c[container resource schema page]({{< ref "container-schema" >}}) for additional information.
+When it comes to `connections` users can check out the [container resource schema page]({{< ref "container-schema" >}}) for additional information.

 Define a connection between your container and the Redis Cache in order to track the dependency and set environment variables.